nf-core/website/markdown/usage/configuration.md

 - `conda`
   - A generic configuration profile to be used with [Conda](https://conda.io/docs/)
   - Pulls most software from [Bioconda](https://bioconda.github.io/)

 > NOTE: Please only use Conda as a last resort, i.e., when it's not possible to run the pipeline with Docker or Singularity.
-- `test`
-  - A profile with a complete configuration for automated testing
-  - Includes links to minimal test data so needs no other parameters
-- `test_full`
-  - Similar to `test` but includes a full-size public dataset to test the pipeline

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`. **This is not recommended**.